 Ok, so there are lots of animals but what do I actually do at the park?
 Well, you won’t need a tent and machete.
 The beauty of Hong Kong Wetland Park is the dedicated trails seamlessly carved through the park to help visitors explore.

 The different walks are designed to take you through different habitats inhabited by different creatures and plants.
 For example, the stream walk takes you through the flats, where you can spot river otters, kingfishers and other birds, while the Mangrove boardwalk tours through the lush mangrove vegetation of the park.
+It might not offer the impressive animals at Hong Kong Zoo or the spectacular creatures at Ocean Park, the attraction here is seeing the animals in their natural habitat.

 How long you spend in the park is really up to you, but for the blockbuster bird hides and bird watching walks budget for around 2 to 3 hours of actual walking.